SD › Best Places to Stay along Turkey’s Mediterranean Coast

-The Best Areas To Stay along the Mediterranean Coast of Turkey
+The Best Areas to Stay on the Mediterranean Coast of Turkey

-Turkey is uniquely blessed with three coastlines: along the Black Sea to the north, the Aegean Sea facing Greece and its numerous islands to the west, and the Mediterranean Sea in the south.
+Turkey is blessed with three coastlines: along the Black Sea to the north, the Aegean Sea facing Greece and its numerous islands to the west, and the Mediterranean Sea in the south.
 The latter is dotted with so many golden beaches and such crystal-clear waters that it’s often called the Turquoise Coast.
 Most major towns along this coast have an extended marina, ancient castle, old town with meandering cobblestoned streets, and, of course, plenty of tourists, especially from mid-May to mid-September.
-All places listed below are easily connected by public buses and, sometimes, ferries, but less regularly during the off-season (October to April), while airports cater to those on packaged tours.
+In high season (May to early October) all places listed below are efficiently connected by public buses and, sometimes, ferries.
+Buses run less regularly during the offseason and ferries stop altogether.

 Where the coast along the Aegean meets the Mediterranean Sea, Marmaris is one of the region’s most appealing towns and especially popular for its active nightlife.
 About 50 miles via an inland road, Dalyan is so likably different to anywhere else on the coast: based along a canal, it features ancient ruins just across the water and boats to an inland lake and a protected (and, therefore, undeveloped) beach.